altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 ~Kent heard screaming in the distance~
 *Felix turned his head*
 ~Listening~
-~Kent felt something hit is leg by the ankle~
+~Kent felt something hit his leg by the ankle~
 ~Felix had knocked over some people sitting together to get at their food~ *Kent stood up*
 *He dodged a twitch of a fallen patron's leg*